tjarratt/fake4swift/README.md

 `rake uninstall`

 # Would not have been possible without the hard work of
-* Brian Croom -- fixed obnoxious `fake4swift` CLI warnings
+* Brian Croom -- fixed obnoxious `fake4swift` CLI warnings and added build infrastructure
+* Rachel Brindle -- contributed expertise with Carthage, linking of frameworks for the fake4swift cli

 * Helen Tang -- created the 'fake mustache' icon (disguise by Helen Tseng from the Noun Project)
 * Ludmil -- created the 'swift' icon (swallow by ludmil from the Noun Project)